JohnGiorgi/DeCLUTR/README.md

 1. [As a library](#as-a-library): import and initialize an object from this repo, which can be used to embed sentences/paragraphs.
 2. [HuggingFace Transformers](#huggingface-transformers): load our pretrained model with the [HuggingFace transformers library](https://github.com/huggingface/transformers).
-3. [Bulk embed](#bulk-embed-a-file): emded all text in a given text file with a simple command-line interface.
+3. [Bulk embed](#bulk-embed-a-file): embed all text in a given text file with a simple command-line interface.

 #### As a library